Definition of a health literate organisation is:

 You can access the handbook here

-For more information please contact INW PCP Access and Equity project Coordinator, Isabella Roxburgh on Tel (03) 9389 2263 or email IsabellaR@inwpcp.org.au
+For more information please contact INW PCP Access and Equity Project Coordinator, Isabella Roxburgh on Tel (03) 9389 2263 or email IsabellaR@inwpcp.org.au

 This project is unique in that participants receive one-on-one support from ‘mentors’– individuals who have experience improving health literacy responsiveness within their organisations.
+The evaluation report highlights improvements in the structure, delivery and content of the program resulting in greater participation and engagement from member organisations during the second series of the mentoring program.

 The Org-HLR Self-Assessment Tool was developed by Anita Trezona as part of her PhD at Deakin University.
 In late 2015 the INW PCP formed a research partnership with Deakin University to implement a health literacy project that formed part of Anita’s PhD study under the Ophelia Victoria Project.
 The aim of the project was to pilot the Org-HLR Tool with partner organisations across the north and west metropolitan regions.